 Did you know that smell is the most influential sense you have?
-Your olfactory sense has a direct effect on your brain and the programming of your emotions, memory, energy level, and even endurance, according to some medical doctors.
+Your olfactory sense has a direct effect on your brain and the programming of your emotions, memory, energy level, and even endurance, according to some studies.
 That means when you are exposed to certain aromas, your scent receptors can do amazing things in your body.
 Maybe it’s helping you recover from an injury, help you breathe more clearly or simply improve your mood.
 That’s where aromatherapy comes into the wellness picture.

 Here are a few important things to know about aromatherapy.

 The National Association for Holistic Aromatherapy (NAHA) defines aromatherapy as “the therapeutic application or the medicinal use of aromatic substances (essential oils) for holistic healing.”
 In 1997, the International Standards Organization (ISO) defined an essential oil as a “product obtained from vegetable raw material, either by distillation with water or steam, or from the epicarp of citrus fruits by a mechanical process, or by dry distillation.”
 These essential oils are known to not only stimulate the sense of smell but can be absorbed through the skin.

 Essential oils have been used for nearly 6,000 years, with the aim of improving a person’s health or mood.
 A variety of essential oils have been found to have various degrees of antimicrobial activity and are believed to have antiviral, nematicidal, antifungal, insecticidal, and antioxidant properties.
 For instance, lavender has been known to have a calming effect and can be helpful in relaxation or alleviating insomnia.
 Egyptian Geranium has been known to reduce stress and even alleviate PMS symptoms.